Abbas-MG/ScyllaHide/README.md

 ScyllaHideCE emerges as particularly beneficial when utilizing the Windows debugger integrated within Cheat Engine.

+The plugin and target bitness must match for the plugin to work flawlessly.
+The Options window will not inject anything (as it does in other instances) to avoid bugs in CE.

 Usage Instructions:
 - Incorporate the plugin into Cheat Engine’s settings.
 - Navigate to the “Memory View” window and proceed to the “Plugins” tab.